tomtomprince/dev-env/Readme.md

 3. Run "run" to install all the things
 4. Run dev-env to copy over config files
 5. Add `~/.local/scripts` to beginning of PATH.
 This should be handled by dev-env, but I haven't done it yet.
 I guess .profile is the appropriate place to do this?
+6. Log out and log back in (Mostly to get zsh set as default term)

 Both scripts have a --dry option for a dry run